 1960s – 1975

 The original version of the REI logo stood out for its simplicity and bold expression.
-At the composition’s core is a stylized mountain range formed by broken lines that shape the peaks.
+At the composition’s core is a stylized mountain range, its peaks defined by broken lines.
 A graphic representation of a spruce tree with angular contours, filled in solid black and resembling a hand-drawn sketch, is also present.

 The company name is placed directly within the image, set in uppercase letters with a slight slant, creating a sense of movement.